excalith/.dotfiles/README.md

 - **Add 1Password CLI integration:** A CLI integration would be great for syncinc secrets such as ssh and gitconfig https://developer.1password.com/docs/cli/get-started/#install

-- **Install 1Password from source:** Sandboxing prevents 1Password CLI integration.
+- **Install 1Password from source:** On Ubuntu, sandboxing prevents 1Password CLI integration.
 Installing from source should fix this https://support.1password.com/install-linux/

+- **Add MacOS like key bindings:** On Ubuntu, I need to reconfigure the bindings to act like MacOS

+- **Need a WM:** On Ubuntu, I need a Wayland-compatible WM to act like yabai

 - **When everything works as intended:** Add a beautiful README to become a show-off